miso-lims/walkthroughs/tutorial-plain-libraries.md

 </div>

 <div id="infobox">
-Download the worksheet for this section here: <a href="plain-3-0-libraries-worksheet">Libraries Worksheet</a>.
+Download the worksheet for this section here: <a href="worksheet-plain-libraries">Libraries Worksheet</a>.
 </div>

 {% include logging_in.md detailed=page.is-detailed %}